RamanKaur-27/IT241021_Exam_M05/Q1B_Formulas_Not_Calculating.md

 ### What is a common excel troubleshooting technique.

-A common Excel troubleshooting technique is to restart excel and your computer,
+A common Excel troubleshooting technique is to use Error Checking and Formula Auditing tools.
+Here are the steps:

+Check for Errors: Error indicators and Error checking.

+Check for hidden rows or columns.